Caitlin Davies is the author of six novels and seven non-fiction books, many of which have a criminal theme.

 Caitlin started her writing career as a human rights reporter in Botswana, during which she was twice arrested and put on trial.
 She is a trained teacher, who has worked in a variety of settings including schools, universities, prisons and community centres.
 She has taught creative writing for the Arvon Foundation, and is currently a tutor with City Academy and City Lit.
 She is also a mentor with Story Board, www.storyboardwriter.com, which offers online consultations for writers of both fiction and non-fiction.

-Caitlin’s latest book is Queens of the Underworld (The History Press, October 2021); a journey into the lives of female crooks from the 17th century to today.
+Caitlin’s latest book is Queens of the Underworld, published by The History Press on October 14th, 2021; a journey into the lives of female crooks from the 17th century to today.